Internationalization at UK

 - UK’s international work is also creating positive change beyond the Commonwealth.
 Through the hard work of faculty and staff, UK has received significant federal grant dollars to help war-torn countries such as Pakistan and Iraq rebuild the capacity of their higher-education institutions.

-- According to NAFSA’s International Student Economic Value Tool during the 2015-16 academic year international students contributed $217.2 million to the Commonwealth of Kentucky economy.
+- According to NAFSA’s International Student Economic Value Tool during the 2017-18 academic year international students contributed $330.1 million and 2,456 total jobs to the Commonwealth of Kentucky economy.

 - The Center for Applied Energy Research (CAER) is participating in the U.S.-China Clean Energy Research Center through its Power Generation Group, and Algae Research to develop next generation of clean coal technologies, carbon capture and storage.